AwesomeController/serious-business/kickstarter/README.md

 Also includes 1 system dongle of your choice
 (add $10 for each additional dongle you'd like).

+Free shipping in the US.
+Please add $15 for international (non-US) shipping.

+Estimated arrival: December 2012

+### $850
+Gaming Club Tier.

+Ten Awesome Controllers in your choice of colors plus 10 dongles of your choice.

+Add $10 for each additional dongle you'd like.

+Free shipping in the US.
 Please add $15 for international (non-US) shipping.

 Estimated arrival: December 2012